Hugh Jackman and other stars who'll turn 50 in 2018

 Celebs turning 50 in 2018

-Ashley judd – Don't forget to wish Ashley Judd a happy one when she turns 50 on April 19.
+Ashley Judd – Don't forget to wish Ashley Judd a happy one when she turns 50 on April 19.

 Celebs turning 50 in 2018